What do we want?

 Hints and tips

 Your audience will be the average layperson – keep this in mind when considering what jargon and prose you use.
-Stylistically brilliant writing will certainly be found pleasing, but will not improve your work as much will be detracted by long-winded, obscure or inaccurate writing.
+Stylistically brilliant writing will certainly be found pleasing, but but will not add to your work as much as will be detracted by long-winded, obscure or inaccurate writing.
 Avoid repetition.
-Aim for clarity, concision and economy of words.
+Aim for clear, concise writing, in plain English.

 We want essays that follow a classical tripartite structure: